 Low-Dosed.
 Dosages are below recommended dosages for effect.

-Unsafe Risks✢ The product mentioned uses Yohimbe, an ingredient associated with abnormal and overly fast heart rates, heart attack, chest pain, anxiety, and high blood pressure.
+Risks✢ The product mentioned uses Yohimbe, an ingredient that has been associated with abnormal and overly fast heart rates, heart attack, chest pain, anxiety, and high blood pressure.

 All natural ingredients with eco-friendly packaging.
 We never use synthetics, or unneeded fillers.

 We use trial-proven ingredients at clinically-backed doses that produce measurable results.
 We never hide behind prop blends or label loopholes.